yash-patel-01/computervision_project/README.md

 - `data/coco_train.json` - Training annotations (~42K images)
 - `data/coco_test.json` - Test annotations (~37K images)

 The heuristic looks for small, round, consistently-present objects.
-You can manually correct misidentifications by editing `tracking_baseline/data/overrides.json`.
+Manual overrides are no longer required or expected; if you need to adjust results, edit the generated JSONs.

 ### 2. Model Training